Acts and laws approved by Parliament and enforceable by the government of the country.

 A guideline is a University Council or delegated authority approved “best practice” statement that supports the implementation of policy or procedure by identifying risk mitigation methods and/or methods to enhance efficiency, accuracy or productivity.
 If the guidelines are followed, the risk of acting outside of policy or procedures is substantially reduced.
 If guidelines are not followed, deviation should be explained as it could contribute to a breach of procedure or policy, or increase the risk of a breach.

 - the standards for each qualification offered by the

 e.g. General Course and Examination Regulation L: Theses

 - the formal expectations of the University with regard

 to other general matters pertaining to its function.

 e.g. Discipline Regulations

 Regulations are approved by Council or a person or body holding delegated authority from Council, are mandatory, and failure to comply with them will normally result in penalties.

 Note: other tertiary institutions may refer to 'regulations' as 'statutes'.
-The University of Canterbury rarely uses the term 'statute' but an exception is the Parking and Traffic Statute 2003 and Court of Convocation Statute.
+The University of Canterbury rarely uses the term 'statute' but an exception are the Parking and Traffic Statute 2003 and Court of Convocation Statute.